NethServer/ns8-core/doc/installation.md

 The procedure must be completed by invoking additional commands: follow on-screen instructions.
 Run either new cluster initialization (`create-cluster`) or joining an existing cluster (`join-cluster`).

-Developers may prefer to run `install.sh` with a special core image.
-It is possible to pull the special image by setting the `COREIMAGE` environment variable for the installation script.
+Developers may prefer to run `install.sh` with one or more images from a development branch.
+The first argument selects the branch name, following arguments the module names to be pulled from that branch.
-If the image is available locally the installation script uses it.
-For example:

-    COREIMAGE=ghcr.io/nethserver/core:mybranch bash install.sh

-As alternative it is possible to select a specific branch build with the `CORETAG` environment variable: `core` itself and other core images are forcibly downloaded with the given tag.

-    CORETAG=mybranch bash install.sh
+    bash install.sh mybranch module1 module2 ...

 ### Developer configuration